 The reason that this is so critical, to have everything ready to go, is some of the Syndication websites you are pitching only pull the data every once in a while.
 If you upload a listing and don’t have the pictures follow immediately, those listings that get uploaded may be without photos for quite a while.

 Tip: Don’t neglect high PR sites such as Pinterest and Slideshare.net, that is why I pay the membership fee’s to websites like Slideshare – Because of their high PR rating, they hit like a sledgehammer in the SERPS.
-It works, and you will see big gains with regard to your brand.
+It works, and you will see big gains about your brand.
 The “why” of slide share.
-On Google we are good – however on Bing and the other SERP’s, we were okay, but not as strong.
-Slideshare, a high PR site seemed to be the “silver bullet”.
+On Google we are good – however, on Bing and the other SERP’s, we were okay, but not as strong.
+Slideshare, a high PR site seemed to be the “silver bullet.”

 Now, our brand is all over those sites when people are searching, using keywords that I made the titles of the video’s into, that we post and the “slideshare’s” we create.